 Schoolteacher By-Fellowships may be offered to teachers who have been released from their responsibilities to pursue a specific project in College.
 Schoolteacher By-Fellows are entitled to accommodation and meals at College expense and a special allowance to cover out of pocket expenses.

 Elections are made on the recommendation of the Senior Tutor, who should be contacted for further information.

 Up to ten Postdoctoral By-Fellows are elected each year, from applicants who are working or intend to work in University Departments or associated Institutes, and who wish to engage with the College’s academic community.
 There is no stipend attached to these By-Fellowships, and no entitlement to accommodation in College, The duration of a Post-Doctoral By-Fellowship is 3 years, conditional on continuing employment in the University.

 Postdoctoral By-Fellowships are advertised towards the end of the Lent Term and elections are made in the Easter Term.

 Visiting Professional By-Fellowships enable individuals employed in industry and commerce and nominated by companies to spend three to twelve months in association with the College and with a University Department.
-Professional By-Fellows are expected to fit into an academic environment and to have a specific project in mind which should be of mutual interest to a University Department and to a Fellow of Churchill, so that there can be maximum interaction between the By-Fellow, the College, the company, and the University.
+Professional By-Fellows are expected to fit into an academic environment and to have a specific project in mind which should be of mutual interest to a University Department and to a Fellow of Churchill so that there can be the maximum interaction between the By-Fellow, the College, the company, and the University.
 Visiting By-Fellows are entitled to rented accommodation in College, if available.

 Local Professional By-Fellows may be either senior personnel in research-active local companies, who work in association with Fellows of the College, or senior members of the University with responsibilities or leadership roles of interest to the College.
 Elections are made following nomination by a sponsoring Fellow of the College.